 Device couplings - TLM

-This section describes Transmission line model device coupling, including Single Phase Device Coupling component, Three Phase Device Coupling component and Four Phase Device Coupling component.
+This section describes Transmission line model device coupling, including the Single Phase Device Coupling, Three Phase Device Coupling, and Four Phase Device Coupling components.

 Where Ts is the timestep period, the value of n is 0.5 µs when Ts is ≤ 0.5 µs or 0 otherwise, and m is a value in range [2,4].